Freeman's Mind doesn't just have the eponymous character, but his perception of those around him.

 Mexican Jumping Beans

 Also known as Maggots, actually called 'Houndeyes', they are small round aliens who attack with shockwaves.
-Freeman thinks they'd be great fodder for a game where the players kick them to death.
+Freeman thinks they'd be great fodder for a sport where the players kick them to death.

 'Vortigaunts' in the original game.
 They are somewhat humanoid aliens who attack with electrical shocks.
 Freeman calls them 'Zappers' because he can't think of a better name for them.
 He hates them because of their tendency to painfully zap him.